Phytochory: Following human activities

 Phytochory can occur when plant or plant products are displaced, intentionally or accidentally.
 This includes seedlings, ornamental species, fruits, vegetables and seeds, as well as logs, bark, hay, and straw.
 It also includes various raw materials such as medical, food-based and perfumery products.
 Naturally, this activities promote the dispersal of animals associated with these plants.
 Results can have both positive and negative consequences for the environment.

 Since the 1950s, the range of the Spanish slug (′′Arion vulgaris′′) has sufficiently expanded.
 Its distribution has included almost the whole of Western and Central Europe, as well as various parts of the remaining Europe.
 The main modes of its invasion are through transportation seedlings, vegetables, soil, and plant debris.
 It is serious agricultural and horticultural pest.

 From all available evidence, this type of phytochory has deep roots in the history of mankind.
 Underwater archaeologists have discovered the sunken merchant ship that sank 3,300 years ago off the coast of southern Turkey.
 Most of the storage space of the ship was occupied by massive copper ingots.
 Under the ingots, there were 22 land snail shells and remnants of spiny branches from bushes.
 Apparently, plant material was used to cushion the heavy cargo and prevent the wooden planks of the ship from damage.
 It seems likely that snails came aboard the ship together with branches.
-It is possible that there were earlier instances of accidental transportation of animal owing plants.
+It is possible that there were earlier instances of accidental transportation of animals owing plants.

 Modern human technologies allow phytochores to rapidly cover long distance and drastically expand their range.
 For example, in 2000, numerous records of longhorn beetle Oemona hirta were registered in Great Britain.
 However, it was previously known as endemic of New Zealand (!).
 In Great Britain, the plant trade is particularly responsible for nearly 90% of human-assisted introductions of invertebrate species (in ornamental plants, apiculture, biological control, timber imports, transport stowaways and intentional releases).